-So, those were the best and the most simple Google Sheets formulas you can to learn if you’ve just started working on a spreadsheet!. if you think any good formula is missing in this list, then write in the comment below and we will update this post.
+So, those were the best and the most simple formula you can to learn if you’ve just started working on a spreadsheet!. if you think any good formula is missing in this list, then write in the comment below and we will update this post.

 Here is the link of pdf file

 you can also learn how google sheets work in google drive.